 /usr/local/bin.
 However, the path

-/usr/local/bin to the system PATH variable.
+/usr/local/bin to the system PATH variable on macOS.